 High blood pressure (hypertension)

 The kidneys play a vital role in controlling blood pressure.
 Having ADPKD greatly increases the chance that high blood pressure will develop.
-About half of people with ADPKD aged 20-34 years have high blood pressure and most people with ADPKD will develop high blood pressure at some point in their life.
+About half of people with ADPKD aged 20-34 years have high blood pressure and most people with ADPKD will develop high blood pressure at some point in their lives.
 High blood pressure in itself does not usually cause symptoms.
 So, it is easy to be unaware that you have high blood pressure.
 However, untreated high blood pressure can cause further damage to the kidneys and it greatly increases the risk of developing heart disease and stroke.
 Therefore, early detection and treatment of high blood pressure are important.

 Cysts in other parts of the body